 The suburb’s capital gain of 13.75% for the past year is higher than average compared to its 54.24% growth within a five-year period.

 This figures put the ATC suburb in the ranks of the best performing suburbs in Australia in terms of capital gains.

-Property investors have seen a 5.74% gain in HOBART based on an increase in median home prices for the past three months.
+Property investors have seen a -8.08% drop in HOBART based on a decrease in median home prices for the past three months.

 They believe that homeowners and real estate investors betting on HOBART, 7000 can rest assured about this TAS suburb's performance.
 The suburb saw median home prices rise by 13.75%.

 A survey of average capital gains or median home price increase in suburbs across the country shows that this suburb obtained a 7.36% growth over a ten-year period.
 It ranks 323rd on our list of suburbs that property investors should look into.

 A 22.12% increase in median property prices in HOBART, 7000 has allowed this suburb to join the ranks of best performing suburbs in TAS, settling at number 7th.

 A steady increase in median property prices over a five-year period in HOBART, 7000 translates to a 33.68% capital gain.

 HOBART, 7000 delivered a stronger performance in contrast to other Australian suburbs in terms of appreciation of property value.
 Investors saw the median home price rise to $635,000.

 Augmented property values in HOBART are trailing above the TAS average of 7.14% for the past year.